pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 the end initializes observers remotely on other workers, and holds ``RRefs`` to those observers locally.
 The agent will use those observer ``RRefs`` later to send commands.
 Applications don't need to worry about the lifetime of ``RRefs``.
-The owner of each ``RRef`` maintains a reference counting map to track it's lifetime, and guarantees the remote data object will not be deleted as long as there is any live user of that ``RRef``.
+The owner of each ``RRef`` maintains a reference counting map to track its lifetime, and guarantees the remote data object will not be deleted as long as there is any live user of that ``RRef``.
 Please refer to the ``RRef`` `design doc <https://pytorch.org/docs/master/notes/rref.html>`__ for details.